-“For my own part, I shall not undertake to say where the Line between Great Britain and the Colonies should be drawn, but I am clearly of opinion that one ought to be drawn,” Washington wrote in a letter shortly before the First Continental Congress.
-If not, he wrote that Britian “will make us as tame, & abject Slaves, as the Blacks we Rule over with such arbitrary Sway.”
+“For my own part, I shall not undertake to say where the line between Great Britain and the Colonies should be drawn, but I am clearly of the opinion that one ought to be drawn,” Washington wrote in a letter shortly before the First Continental Congress.
+If not, he wrote that Britain “will make us as tame, & abject Slaves, as the Blacks we Rule over with such arbitrary Sway.”

 Rather than rallying colonists to declare independence, the Coercive Acts made prominent colonists ask, “What are terms under which the colonists can stay in the empire?” says Alan Taylor, a history professor at the University of Virginia and author of American Revolutions: A Continental History, 1750-1804.